pranshugaba/hugo-website/content/puzzles/1/index.md

  *Tip:* Try it out with some pencils and a long string.

-Note: The method shown in the figure _does not_ work, because if you remove any one nail, the painting still hangs from the other nail.
+{{< figure class="float-right" src="two_nails.png" alt="A painting hanging off two nails."  caption="The method shown in the figure _does not_ work, because if you remove any one nail, the painting still hangs from the other nail." >}}

 ### Level 2
 Now suppose you want to hang the painting using $n$ nails.
 You would like to painting to fall on removing any one nail.